-o a) the site passes the Forested Land Criteria for topsoil depth and distribution.
+• The site passes the Forested Land Criteria for topsoil depth and distribution.

-- o b) the topsoil depth and distribution are deemed acceptable, as described in the Topsoil Depth and Distribution Information Sheet. - The soil stockpile presents a low risk to the safety of wildlife, livestock or recreational and traditional users (including ATV/UTV/snowmobile users).
+- The topsoil depth and distribution are deemed acceptable, as described in the Topsoil Depth and Distribution Information Sheet. - 3.
+The soil stockpile presents a low risk to the safety of wildlife, livestock, or recreational and traditional users (including ATV/UTV/snowmobile users).
 As such, soil stockpiles can only be left in place if they have gentle slopes that are <3:1 or 33%.

 There are a few exceptions to this based on a risk-management approach: The risk associated with a safety hazard has two components: probability (i.e., likelihood of occurrence) and severity (i.e., consequences of occurrence).
 Although the severity of an individual subsided area remains constant unless reclamation activities are conducted to remove it, the probability of occurrence is affected by the location of the site.
 Sites that have a low likelihood of land users encountering the safety hazard have a reduced level of risk and can be treated differently than sites with a greater likelihood of land users encountering the safety hazard.
-Sites can be considered to have a